Help & Advice

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to the organisation.

 However, we recognise that there are several PDF and Word documents that are essential to our organisation and that we have a duty to publish these in a format accessible to all.

-Alterative formats of all documents on our website are available upon request.
-You can make a request by emailing our Media and Engagement Department: [email protected]
+Alternative formats of all documents on our website are available upon request.
+You can make a request by emailing us at: [email protected]

 Please make sure you include in your message the following: